How does the school monitor the progress of children with SEND?

 We adopt a graduated approach when supporting children and parents/carers.
 This is a cycle of assess, plan, do, review and is how decisions and actions are made to help children make progress and secure good outcomes.

 Once a child is identified as having SEND, a Support Plan is put together by the class teacher to outline a profile of the child and his/her needs.
-Identified measurable targets, with a timescale, are set and the methods to be used in order to achieve specific outcomes are highlighted and pupil and parental perspective are also included.
-An assessment tool called ‘B Squared’ is used to measure small steps of progress that a child with SEND may make.
+The pupil and parents are involved in this process and help to identify, SMART (specific, measurable, achievable, realistic, timebound) targets.
+Once targets are agreed a timescale and the methods to be used in order to achieve specific outcomes are highlighted within the plan.

-Once recorded, the support plan becomes a working document, which is updated termly to show progress towards particular targets and new targets are set.
-Adjustments to the plan can be made where necessary.
-The class teacher manages the plan and suggested actions.
+Once recorded, the support plan becomes a working document which is reviewed and updated termly to show progress towards SMART targets and new ones can be set.
+Adjustments to the plan can be made at any time, where necessary.
+It is the class teacher’s responsibility to manage the plan and fulfil the suggested actions.
 They will be accountable for the outcomes and therefore should discuss with the SENCo if they feel the plan is not working, for whatever reason.

-Further assessment requested from outside agencies, such as an Inclusion Consultant or Educational Psychologist, to gain a better understanding of the pupil’s profile and recommendations for support.
+At times, it may be necessary to request involvement from outside agencies for further assessment, when we require more specialist support for our children.
+These may be from an Inclusion Consultant or Educational Psychologist, so we can gain a better understanding of the pupil’s profile and recommendations for support.

 Where, despite the school having taken relevant and purposeful action to identify, assess and meet a child’s SEND, if the special educational provision required cannot be provided through the resources and services that are available, the school or parents should consider requesting an Education, Health and Care assessment.